Ater Majok: National team career

-Majok plays internationally for the Lebanon national basketball team.
+Majok plays internationally for the Lebanon national team.
 He helped his country win gold at the 2022 Arab Basketball Championship in Dubai.

 Personal life

 Majok is the son of James Majok and Amer Jacob, and has three brothers, Kashual, Orokey and Jacob and two sisters, Agum and Awod.
 Majok's cousin, Majok Majok, played college basketball for two seasons at Midland College in the National Junior College Athletic Association (NJCAA) before transferring to Ball State University (NCAA) for his junior season.
 He holds Lebanese and Australian passports.